dstreet/dstreet.github.io/source/_posts/2016-08-11-why-i-write-open-source.markdown

 The truth is actually much more selfish.
 When I first release something into the wild on GitHub, I watch the traffic graphs obsessively.
 For me, there is nothing more exciting in development than having someone else use your work.
 I try not to be a star chaser, but there is a certain high when you get that first star.
 The first Pull Request is even more exciting; You've released something that people _actually_ like and find useful!
 Who doesn't like a little validation every now and then?

-So, sure my reasons for realeasing open source software is mostly self-serving.
+So, sure my reasons for releasing open source software is mostly self-serving.
 The licenses I choose, however, are not.
-When choosing a license, I typically fall back to one of two licenses; The choice depends solely on how the work is intended to be used.
+When choosing a license, I typically fall back to one of two licenses; The choice of which depends solely on how the work is intended to be used.

 Libraries and frameworks are always released under [The MIT License](https://opensource.org/licenses/MIT).
 This allows the works to reach a larger audience, as it is an _extremely_ permissive license.
 I do much care how you use these works, as long as you use them!
 After all, the whole point of a library or framework is build something.